Martin-Nyaga/scratch/README.md

 The scratch standard library has the simple arithmetic operators `+`, `-`, `*`, `&` and `sqrt`.
-These operate on the top 2 items in the stack (with the exception of `sqrt` which operates on the top item only.
-It removes those items from the stack and places the result at the top of the stack.
+These operate on the top 2 items in the stack (with the exception of `sqrt` which operates on the top item only).

+Each of these commmands removes those items from the stack and places the result at the top of the stack.

 ```
 Scratch:89sno9> 2 3 + print